-- The El Portal Original Sign: – This sign is from a theatre located on Fremont Street and was the first building in Vegas to install air-conditioning.
-The building that was once an oasis in the desert is now converted to an Indian Arts and Craft store.
+- The El Portal Original Sign: – This sign is from a theatre located on Fremont Street and was the first building in Las Vegas to install air-conditioning.
+The building that was once an oasis in the desert is now converted into an Indian Arts and Craft store.

 The sign, showing a pot of gold, used to hang above the entrance to the casino.

 These are just a few of the highlights that stand out at the museum.
 There is a myriad of other signs that symbolize different aspects of the history of the Las Vegas Valley.

 How Did The Neon Boneyard and Museum Get its Start?

 The motivation behind the museum started with the iconic sign from the Sands Hotel and Casino.
 After the hotel closed in 1995, the sign was scrapped due to its huge size and the inability to store it anywhere.
 After that, it was realized how important the old signs were artistically and historically.

 The Neon Museum was born in 1996 in partnership between the City of Las Vegas and the Allied Arts Council of Southern Nevada.
 Their goal is to preserve these cultural relics.